esphome/esphome-devices/src/docs/devices/Miboxer-TRI-C1WR-Dimmer/index.md

 ## General Notes

 The Miboxer TRI-C1WR Dimmer Module uses the UART to communicate with Tuya MCU.
-This Sensor comes with a CB2S chip and requires replacement in order to be used with ESPHome.
+This dimmer comes with a CB2S chip and requires replacement in order to be used with ESPHome.
-It is still possible to convert these switches to ESPHome by replacing the WBR3 chip with an Espressif ESP8685-WROOM-03-H2/H4 or Wireless Tag WT32C3-01N or an esp8266 ESP-02 chip and this process will require heat gun, soldering tools and moderate soldering skill, for all chip replacements can be made easier with low melt solder as well, these were replaced with official espressif ESP8685-WROOM-03-H4 modules
+It is still possible to convert these switches to ESPHome by replacing the CB2S chip with an Espressif ESP8685-WROOM-03-H2/H4 or Wireless Tag WT32C3-01N or an esp8266 ESP-02 chip and this process will require heat gun, soldering tools and moderate soldering skill, for all chip replacements can be made easier with low melt solder as well, these were replaced with official espressif ESP8685-WROOM-03-H4 modules

 ## Flashing